EmmanuelDemey/trainings-v2/site/README.md

   the training's own `tp/README.md` says.
 The index comes first so the overview never reads as "all the workshops dumped on one page";
-- a **Resources** page (last in the sidebar): the deck online, the deck as a PDF, and the worked solutions as a ZIP.
-Those two files are produced by `scripts/build-all.mjs` into `build/downloads/`, and **a link is only rendered if the file is actually there** — the PDF export of a very large deck can fail without that taking the deploy down.
+- a **Resources** page (last in the sidebar): the deck online, the deck as a PDF, the workshops as one printable handbook (PDF), and the worked solutions as a ZIP.
+Those three files are produced by `scripts/build-all.mjs` into `build/downloads/`, and **a link is only rendered if the file is actually there** — the PDF export of a very large deck can fail without that taking the deploy down.

 For each workshop page the script derives: